Are you having trouble paying attention at work? Do you need help studying in school?

-When evaluating for ADHD, we are simultaneous evaluating and ruling out other medical and psychological issues that can cause attentional issues.
+When evaluating for ADHD, we are simultaneously evaluating and ruling out other medical and psychological issues that can cause attention issues.
 We also evaluate for a host of co-occurring disorders that can accompany Adult ADHD.

 Have you exhibited at least twelve of the following behaviors since childhood?

-- A sense of underachievement, of not meeting one’s goals (regardless of how much one has actually accomplished).
+- A sense of underachievement and not meeting one’s goals (regardless of how much one has actually accomplished).

 - Difficulty getting organized.